-Discussions generated a broad consensus that the best way to initiate the proposed UK Anthropology Network would be to have a ‘pan-Anthropology’ conference including all subfields.
-The aim of this conference would be twofold: to provide an opportunity for intellectual exchange across diverse areas of the discipline, and to carry forward plans to establish UKAN.
+Discussions generated a broad consensus that the best way to initiate the proposed UK Anthropology Network would be to hold a ‘pan-Anthropology’ conference including all its fields.
+The aim of this conference would be twofold: to provide an opportunity for intellectual exchange across diverse areas of the discipline, and to consider how to undertake anthropology in a more explicitly interdisciplinary way - possibly through the formation of UKAN.

-The ASA has agreed that the Oxford University will host this event, in collaboration with the Pitt Rivers Museum and Oxford Brookes University.
-A letter has been sent by the ASA to the Associations listed above, inviting them to participate in this conference, and setting out a scale of potential levels of involvement, from undertaking a joint conference arrangement, to simply sending a representative to help establish UKAN.
+The ASA2018 conference will be hosted by the Oxford University, in collaboration with the Pitt Rivers Museum and Oxford Brookes University.
+The ASA has written to the Associations listed below, inviting them to participate in this conference, and setting out a scale of potential levels of involvement, from undertaking a joint conference arrangement, to simply sending a representative to help establish UKAN.

-A forum will be held at the conference for representatives from all of the Associations, with a view to deciding how best to form an effective network.
-This will address key questions: how to link the Associations; how to ensure that they can communicate easily and, when necessary, speak with a united voice; and how to facilitate intellectual and practical collaborations between Anthropology’s sub-fields.
+A forum will be held at the conference for representatives from all of the Associations, with a view to deciding if and how to form an effective network.
+This will address key questions: how to link the Associations; how to ensure that they can communicate easily and, when necessary, speak with a united voice; and how to facilitate intellectual and practical collaborations between Anthropology’s many fields. .

 Key Anthropology and Archaeology Organisations in the UK